Educational Administration (ADMN)

 A study of educational administration, basic concepts of administrative theory and practice, and the relationship of administrative practice to school organization and control.

 ADMN 5013 Educational Administration: Theory, Practice and Research: 3 semester hours.

 The analysis and study of theory, practice, and research as they relate and interrelate to effective educational management.
 This course includes an in-depth study of contemporary research and practice in educational administration.

-An examination and study of legal principles as they apply to public education.
+An examination and study of legal and policy principles as they apply to public education.

 Prerequisites: ADMN 5103.

 ADMN 5033 School Business Management: 3 semester hours.

 Management techniques for the school administrator in the areas of preparing and managing the school budget, in-school accounts, and the financial auditing process.

 ADMN 5043 The Role of the Principal: 3 semester hours.